ContactSoftwareAI/TabEmbedBench/README.md

 - Includes KNN/MLP evaluators for supervised tasks and LOF/Isolation Forest/DeepSVDD for outlier detection
 - Scriptable via a Click-based CLI and a Python API

+## Citations

+If you use this code, please cite:

 ## Tech stack

 - Language: Python